Home » auto refinance

 • Vehicle Title Transfer – Another consideration is the transfer of the vehicle title.
 In most states, the title must be transferred from the old lender to the new one.
 This process can take two to three months, so it may not be possible even if you want to refinance quickly.

 • Refinancing and Your Credit Score – Finally, keep in mind that refinancing can temporarily ding your credit score.
 So if you’ve recently refinanced, you may not have the best credit and not qualify for great loan options again.
-That said, if you’ve been making your payments on time and have improved your credit since refinancing, you may get a better loan this time.
+That said, if you’ve been making your payments on time and have improved your credit, you may get a better loan this time.

 Does refinancing a car mean starting over?

 Rather than considering it as starting over, it’s more helpful to consider it a fresh start.
 When you refinance, you’re taking out a new loan and using the same car as collateral.
-The new loan may have different terms from the original loan, such as a lower interest rate, different monthly payments, or a different loan length.
+The new loan amount may have different terms from the original loan, such as a lower interest rate, different monthly payments, or a different loan length.

 Can I refinance if I have a low credit score?